mgcrea/redux-rest-resource/README.md

 ### Advanced Usage

-- You can easily combine multiple resources:
+- You can easily combine multiple resources (ie. for handling children stores):

 ```js
 import {createResource, mergeReducers} from 'redux-rest-resource';